-Baptist believe that Christians should obey the 10 Commandments.
-They don’t always agree on certain applications, like how a person should observe the Sabbath, but they agree that the moral foundation of the instructions apply to the age of Israel and to the age of the Church.
+Baptists believe that Christians should obey the 10 Commandments.
+They don’t always agree on certain applications, like how a person should observe the Sabbath, but they agree that the moral foundation of the instructions applies to the age of Israel and the age of the Church.
 (Also see Here’s What Baptists Believe About Salvation)

 Baptists believe that using crucifixes — which they understand to be idols, graven images, or carved images — offend and dishonor God’s nature in these ways: